Last Updated on February 21, 2021 by Nina Ahmedow

 During the rest of our stay, we cooked at home, but on our last day we had to go out for food again after leaving our Airbnb.
 We found a place that offered a vegan wrap, so I was excited to have discovered a restaurant in Ioannina where they would certainly know what vegan means.

 Unfortunately, there was a mistake so I got a chicken wrap instead which we had to send back.
-Other times, I have been at restaurants where people who had claimed to know what vegan means, apologized because a dish had coconut milk in it.
+Sometimes the main challenges of being vegan are that people think some foods are not vegan when they are.
+I have been at restaurants where people who had claimed to know what vegan means, apologized because a dish had coconut milk in it.
 If you think coconut milk is not vegan what other foods are you keeping from me?

 At the end of the day, it’s imperative to always ask about all the ingredients in a dish.
 Some vegans will even call ahead to make sure that there will be vegan food at a restaurant.

 The question of whether or not a certain item is vegan continues when you go grocery shopping.
 I have always been quite good at reading labels because even as a vegetarian I wanted to know what I was eating.
-But being vegan makes grocery shopping even more difficult as there are some really bizarre animal-based ingredients.
+But grocery shopping is one of the major vegan difficulties as there are some really bizarre animal-based ingredients.
 For the most part, I don’t buy processed foods in the supermarket anymore.

 I go to the supermarket for fruits, vegetables, pasta, and staples and buy the rest at the vegan store where I know I won’t have to read labels.
 (I still sometimes check labels because I try to eat less processed foods.
 But at least at the vegan store it’s not something I absolutely have to do.)
 But this can actually be a good thing because I stick to healthier food now.